 The use of electronic fetal monitoring is widespread.
 This technique is associated with an increased cesarean delivery rate compared with intermittent fetal heart rate auscultation (Chap.
 24, Human Evidence).
 Cesarean delivery performed primarily for “fetal distress” comprises only a minority of all such procedures.
 In many more cases, concern for an abnormal or “nonreassuring” fetal heart rate tracing lowers the threshold for cesarean delivery.

 Most fetuses presenting as breech are now delivered by cesarean.
-As discussed in Chapter 28 (Delivery Complications), concern for fetal injury, as well as the infrequency with which a breech presentation meets criteria for a ...
+As discussed in Chapter 28 (Delivery Complications), concern for fetal injury, as well as the infrequency with which a breech presentation meets criteria ...